Cknight70/twitter-image-bot/README.md

 # twitter-image-bot
-A bot for Twitter that will post a random image from a local folder
+A bot for Twitter that will post a random image from a local folder and will not repeat images until all images have been posted.

 # How to Setup
 1. Install [Node.Js](https://nodejs.org/en/download/)